 If you eat lots of green, leafy vegetables and whole grains, you can likely meet your magnesium needs through your diet, even if you still need to take calcium and/or vitamin D supplements.
 Talk to your doctor about whether you need supplements of any of these nutrients and, if so, what would be the best supplement for you to take.

 - Q How do calcium supplements affect my blood pressure?

 - Q What should I do if I miss a dose of calcium supplement?

 - Q Do the recommendations for calcium change after menopause?

 - Q Can calcium cause an allergic reaction?

 - Q What are calcium supplements used for?

-- Q Does calcium help with antacid?
+- Q Do calcium supplements help with osteoporosis?